etendosoftware/docs/compiled_docs.md

 ####  Preparing development environment

+!!! info
+    Make sure that in the root `build.gradle` you have the line `apply from: 'tests.gradle'`.
+In case it is not there, add it and reload Gradle from your IntelliJ.

 First of all you need to create a src-test directory in your module package directory in Etendo ERP.

 ```